-Production planning is the process of deciding how a product or service will be manufactured before the process begins.
-In other words, it is how you plan to manage your raw materials, employees and the physical space where the manufacturing takes place.
+Production planning is the process of deciding how a product or service will be manufactured before the manufacturing process begins.
+In other words, it is how you plan to manage your supply chain, raw materials, employees and the physical space where the manufacturing process takes place.

 Why Is Production Planning Important?

-If a manufacturing operation wishes to expand, that evolution demands careful planning.
+If a manufacturing operation wishes to expand, that evolution demands careful production planning and production scheduling.
 Someone must take on the responsibility of managing resources and deciding how they will be allocated.
 This process is a big part of capacity planning—how much can be made in a certain period of time, with the available resources?

-Without production planning, it is easy to use too much of a resource for one product and not leave enough for another.
+Without production planning, it is easy to use too much of a resource for one product and not leave enough for another, or fail to schedule your resources properly, which results in delays that affect your production scheduling.
 It’s just as easy to let resources go to waste.
-Both issues indicate a lack of efficiency in your process.
+These issues indicate a lack of efficiency in your production planning process.

 No matter the product or service or the size of the operation, production planning is the best way to ensure resources are used appropriately, products and services are high-quality and nothing goes over budget.

 Every operation is unique, and the same production plan isn’t right for everyone.
-In order to get the most from project planning, you need to decide which method is best for you.
-That said, here’s a quick intro to the different types of production plans.
+In order to get the most from project planning, you need to decide which method is best for your manufacturing process.
+That said, here’s a quick intro to the different types of production planning.

-The job method is often used when manufacturing various products or services with the same set or resources.
+The job method is often used when manufacturing a single product, for which a unique production plan is created.
 This production planning method is generally used in smaller-scale productions, but it can also be applied to larger manufacturing facilities.
 The job method is especially advantageous when a product or service requires specific customizations.

 The process method is more or less what most people picture when they think about production—an assembly line.
-With the process method there will generally be different types of machinery completing separate tasks to put together the end product.
-These machines are considered resources as much as the parts they are putting together.
+With the process method there will generally be different types of machinery completing separate tasks to put together the finished goods.

 Mass Production Method

 The mass production method is primarily focused on creating a continuous flow of identical products.
+It’s similar to the flow method, but at a much bigger scale, which cuts production costs.
 When uniformity is just as critical as efficiency, you need to use “standardized processes” to guarantee all products look exactly the same.

 The person responsible for production planning must also be very familiar with the operation’s inner-workings, resources and the products/services they produce.
 This usually entails collaborating with people on the floor, in the field or in different departments to create products and deliver services.